Absolute Beginner English Lesson Plan

 |Teacher: I’m ______________.
 Welcome to the class!||Student: Thank you.|

 2. The alphabet.
 Listen and repeat.

-– Say each letter and ask students to repeat.
+– Say each letter and ask students to repeat it.
 Alternatively, sing a song, to make it more fun.
-Once you have made sure that students are already familiar with the English alphabet, you can encourage them to work in pairs and spell/ pronounce their names to their partner.
+Once you have made sure that students are already familiar with the English alphabet, you can encourage them to work in pairs and spell/ pronounce their names to their partners.
 (This is especially useful if students do not know each other.)